Pet Skin and Coat Care

 One of the most common causes of pet dermatological conditions are allergies!
 An allergic reaction occurs when your pet’s body has an adverse response to environmental substances, which can range from from hardly noticeable to potentially fatal.
 Most reactions occur when the allergen is inhaled, ingested or through skin contact.

-Common Allergic Reactions
+Common Allergic Reactions in Animals

 - Scratching or itching